NUARIG/competitions/README.md

 Include all of your instance's configuration files under linked_files in config/deploy_config.yml, if you are symlinking these on your deployment server.

 # config/storage.yml

+# config/environments

+Included are a test and development environment configured out of the box.
+There are also example environment files for staging and production included.
+These will need the following configured before they will work.
+  * storage
+  * time_zone

 # config/credentials.yml